Developing my English skills in New York for a career in engineering

 Alexandre works as a chemical engineer in Brazil.
 He wanted to improve his English to open up new opportunities in his career.
 Here, he tells us about his experience of studying on the Diploma of Intensive English and living at Kings New York whilst getting to know the American culture.

 Please tell us your name and where you are from.

 My name is Alexandre Cordeiro De Oliveira, from Brazil.
 I am from Sao Paolo.
 It’s the most important city in South America.
 It’s like Manhattan — it’s a big city with a lot of traffic.
 It’s a beautiful place to work, but not too nice to live in.
-I like this kind of place to live in (Bronxville, NY), nice, green with big houses and gardens.
 I also have a house in Sorocaba.
 I have 2 kids and 2 dogs.
 I have studied a lot in my life.
 In 1997 I completed a degree in chemical engineering and after that I completed a degree in quality engineering, and I also studied pharmacy.

 You have shared that you are a chemical engineer working in a leadership position at a large company in Brazil.
 We are honored that you found the time to come to Kings New York and study English with us!
 Tell us a little bit more about what your job entails.

 Part of my job is to lead a big group of people; to deliver the best product that the customers want to buy.
 I need to manage a lot of things.
 I need to manage the relationships with colleagues, conflicts among team members, and most importantly, provide a good working environment for the employees.
 When you have a positive working environment, you get the most out of your employees.